MS-D-rei/React_Router_Tutorial_v6/Readme.md

 react-router-dom Form component
 1. Browser serializes the form's data as the same above
 2. Don't send it to the server.
 Uses client side routing and send the data to a route 'action'
+3. Use not sending data to the server as a hint to revalidate the data on the page.
 ```ts
 // root.tsx
 export async function action() {